Link copied to your clipboard

 Unsecured loans

 The process is relatively fast; you submit an application, get approved or denied nearly immediately, and receive your funds a few days later.
-Unsecured personal loans come with fees, such as origination fees, application fees, late fees, and occasionally prepayment penalties.
+Borrowers generally need a good credit history to get favorable rates.
+Additionally, personal loans come with fees, such as origination fees, application fees, late fees, and occasionally prepayment penalties.

 Secured loans

 On the other hand, secured loans are tied to an asset you use as collateral, like a house or a car.
 Since the lender can seize the collateral if you default on the loan, they take on less risk.
-Therefore, getting approved for a secured loan is easier than an unsecured loan if you have bad credit.
+Therefore, getting approved for a secured loan can be easier if you have bad credit.

 Secured loan options include: